 More: Read the Safa Community School Q and A here

-The architect is a US/Indian based practice, Fielding Nair, that has designed numerous schools in the US and India.
-Both buildings feature very light open classrooms (windows are on both sides opening to the outside area and to an internal central area that runs from front to back of the building).
+The architect was a US/Indian based practice, Fielding Nair, that has designed numerous schools in the US and India.
+The Primary buildings feature very light open classrooms (windows are on both sides opening to the outside area and to an internal central area that runs from front to back of the building).
 Purpose built furniture has been provided for the children of varying ages and special “soft” flooring used.
 The class-rooms are well resourced, as is the outdoor area where wood has been used for play equipment rather than plastic materials wherever possible.
 The central resource area for teachers and assistants is also a glassed area, which enables staff to keep an additional eye on children using the central area.

 Read our most recent School Visit Review HERE!

 Every classroom has access to the outside area – either a patio area on the ground floor, or a balcony area on the upper two floors.
 One building is higher than the other by one floor, and this features a very large external area that will be used as an outdoor learning environment by older students.
-Although both the existing buildings are currently designated for Primary students, the larger one is being used by Secondary also, and it includes a Lab and Library dedicated to their use.

-Beyond the two current buildings towards the rear of the site is a very large sports field (FIFA approved soccer size) and two outdoor covered swimming pools – one for Foundation students and the larger one for older children.
+Beyond the buildings towards the rear of the site is a very large sports field (FIFA approved soccer size) and two outdoor covered swimming pools – one for Foundation students and the larger one for older children.
 These were ready for use by the end of the school's first term.